| Title: | Simplifies Plotting Data Inside Databases |

 binwidth |

-Uses very generic dplyr code to create boxplot calculations.
+Uses dplyr operations to create boxplot calculations.
 Because of this approach, the calculations automatically run inside the database if 'data' has a database or sparklyr connection.
 The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 Note that this function supports input tbl that already contains grouping variables.
 This can be useful when creating faceted boxplots.